fssa-batch3/bakyalakshmi.angappan__web_project/README.md

       - The user can view the list of products in the bag.
       - The user can view the updated total amount in the bag total at the right.

+### move products to wishlist (completed)
+- Scenario 1: Successfully update products in wishlist
+   - Steps:
+      1. Log in as a buyer.
+      2. Navigate to the bag page.
+      3. View the list of products in the bag.
+      4. click the "Move to wishlist" button
+      5. The selected product is added to wishlist.
+   - Expected Result:
+      - The product is moved to wishlist.
+      - The user can view the list of products in the wishlist.

 ### Remove product from bag (completed)
 - Scenario 1: Successfully remove product from bag